-Please Note: Not all medical and behavioral health conditions can be treated through virtual care.
-The Designated Virtual Network Provider will identify any condition for which treatment by in-person Physician or behavioral health provider contact is needed.
+Please Note: Not all medical conditions can be treated through virtual care.
+The Designated Virtual Network Provider will identify any condition for which treatment by in-person Physician contact is needed.
+Virtual Care Services will be covered on the same basis and to the same extent as Covered Health Care Services delivered in-person.
+The Co-insurance or Co-payment for Virtual Care Services received through a Designated Virtual Network Provider will accrue to any applicable Deductible and/or Out-of-Pocket Limit.

-Benefits do not include email, or fax and standard telephone calls, or for services that occur within medical facilities (CMS defined originating facilities).
+Benefits do not include services that occur within medical facilities (CMS defined originating facilities).